bhaveshpa-icpl/aiops-serverless/README.md

-## Under the Sea - AIOps with Serverless Workshop
+testing## Under the Sea - AIOps with Serverless Workshop

 Under the Sea is an exciting MMORPG developed by the famous entrepreneur behind Wild Rydes, the most popular unicorn taxi service in the world.
 This time the game design team went above and beyond to bring us a steam-punk adventure 20,000 leagues under the sea.
 The engineering team brought to live this technology masterpiece that can host hundreds of players simultaneously.
 To achieve the scalability requirements, the game's backend runs on AWS, mostly on serverless technology and containers.
 Under the Sea is available for PC and the most popular consoles.